leemunroe/motherplate/README.md

 It can be used for a static web project as is, or you can copy the CSS folder into an existing framework (e.g. Rails).

-Using Motherplate for your project?
-[Let me know](http://www.leemunroe.com/contact) so I can check it out.

 ## Features
 * Uses SCSS partials to help structure the CSS.
 * Uses Compass to take advantage of CSS3 mixins so you don't have to worry about browser prefixes (-webkit- etc.).